ing-bank/lion/packages/ui/ui.api.md

     // Warning: (ae-forgotten-export) The symbol "ValidatorConfig_2" needs to be exported by the entry point index.d.ts
     __config: ValidatorConfig_2;
-    // Warning: (ae-forgotten-export) The symbol "ValidatorParam_2" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ValidatorConfig" needs to be exported by the entry point index.d.ts constructor(param?: ValidatorParam_2, config?: ValidatorConfig | undefined);
+    // Warning: (ae-forgotten-export) The symbol "ValidatorParam_2" needs to be exported by the entry point index.d.ts constructor(param?: ValidatorParam_2, config?: ValidatorConfig | undefined);
     __param: ValidatorParam_2;
     abortExecution(): void;